winks/f5n.org/content/blog/2026/d11-part-three.md

 Dinner in their restaurant was also very good (Soljanka and Wiener Schnitzel).

-For some reason I couldn't really fall asleep, despite that very tedious day, but I think I still got 8h in the end.
+For some reason I couldn't really fall asleep, despite that very exhausting day, but I think I still got 8h in the end.

 Breakfast was also really good here.